wmheid/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_10_AzureADAuthenticationForWindowsAndLinuxVM.md

 1. Assign the following role.
     - **Role**: Virtual Machine Administrator Login or Virtual Machine User Login
-    - **Assign access to**: User, group, service principal, or managed identity
+    - **Assign access to**: User, group, service principal, or managed identity - "User, Group, Service Principal" is one selection.  "managed identity" is a separate selection.
+The way the step reads, it is easy for one to thing that this is all the same setting.

 1. For detailed steps, see Assign Azure roles using the Azure portal.